 When you are going to an initial meeting with your divorce lawyer, you may feel very confused and out of your depth.
-To make sure you make efficient use of your time with your lawyers, you should prepare some questions in advance to determine whether the lawyer is right for you and what a divorce process entails.
+To make sure you make efficient use of your time with your lawyers, you should prepare some questions to ask divorce lawyers before meeting with them.

 Below are some of the most important questions you need to ask:

 The experience of your attorney matters a lot when it comes to your divorce.
 There are some cases where the spouses separate amicably and negotiate all the issues among themselves.
 However, if you are dealing with child custody and a significant amount of property, then we highly recommend you hire an experienced divorce lawyer in Colorado.

 You can ask your lawyer how long he has been practicing in the field of marriage and family law, how many cases they have handled, how many of those led to a courtroom trial, and how many were won.
 It is very important to find out that your lawyer is confident and comfortable in front of a judge.

 You should also ask them if someone else will be working on your case, as a junior attorney or paralegal.
 This is important since you need to know which tasks they will handle and how much each person charges.

 How often should we communicate about the case?

 Your communication frequency will depend upon how complex your case is.
 The more challenging the divorce issues, the more communication is needed.
 Typical divorce cases may require communication one to four times a month.
 Complex cases, however, may require communication way more times than that.

 Ask your lawyer their preferred methods of communication as well.
 Generally, phone calls, video conferencing, in-person meeting and email are common.
 The mode of communication also depends on the client and lawyer’s needs and urgency.